 No candidate shall be admitted into the examination room 30 minutes after the commencement of an examination.

-Item 2.2.5 is not applicable to the Supplementary Paper examination.
-If the candidate leaves the examination venue 15 minutes before the end of the examination time of the Standard Paper, the candidate must return to the examination venue according to the time given by the invigilator, to sit for the Supplementary Paper examination.
+Item 2.2.5 is not applicable to the Mathematics Supplementary Paper examination.
+All candidates must return to the examination venue to sit for the Supplementary Paper examination before the commencement of the examination.
 Otherwise, the candidate will be considered as absent from the examination of that subject.

 2.3 During the Examination

 Candidates must remain absolutely silent and should not speak to or disturb other candidates.

 Candidates should first read through the whole question paper when an examination begins.
 They should inform the invigilator immediately if there is anything wrong with the question paper, or they have not received the materials that are supposed to come with the examination.

 Apart from the printing or binding problems, candidates shall not be allowed to change any paper or be given more papers or examination materials.